neelriyer/neelriyer.github.io/_posts/2020-07-20-Detectron2-Web-App-gcloud.md

 # Deploying on Google Cloud

 There are [many ways](https://medium.com/@jaychapel/4-ways-to-get-google-cloud-credits-c4b7256ff862) to get promotional credits for Google Cloud.
 So I'm going to be using their services for this project.
-The plan is that everything that I will do on google cloud will be covered by those free credits :).
+The plan is that everything that I will do will be covered by those free credits :).

-The details of how to do this are included in google cloud's [documentation](https://cloud.google.com/run/docs/quickstarts/build-and-deploy).
-I'll be mainly following their docs.

 I created a [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) on google cloud and finally got the deployment to work.
-The google cloud docs are pretty well written - but I still ran into errors.
+The google cloud [docs](https://cloud.google.com/run/docs/quickstarts/build-and-deploy) are pretty well written - but I still ran into errors.
 I found [this repo](https://github.com/npatta01/web-deep-learning-classifier/) to be very helpful.

 As usual I created a shell script to implement exactly what we need to do in terminal.